A holiday in Rome people will not forget

 1. The Last Act Of Defiance 2.
 Fabulous Disaster 3.
 The Toxic Waltz 4.
 Low Rider 5.
 Cajun Hell 6.
 Like Father, Like Son 7.
 Corruption 8.
 Verbal Razors 9.
 Open Season 10.
 Overdose (bonus)

-Fabulous Disaster is almost a direct follow-up to the style of Pleasures Of The Flesh though this time the sound is clearly more crunchy.
-Steve Souza's vocals sound generally nastier, occasionally so much that it starts to get annoying.
-Musically this album is quite typical for Exodus without any great surprises or innovations.
-The Last Act Of Defiance and Open Season are some great, fast thrashers, though somehow the long, crushing Like Father, Like Son turns out to be the most impressive piece.
-Of the two cover songs, Low Rider is just goofy whereas Overdose is good in the same way as Megadeth's cover of Anarchy In The U.K.; nothing more than a faithful re-rendition of the original.
-Maybe Fabulous Disaster is not quite as vivid and memorable as Pleasures Of The Flesh but its general crunchiness helps to even the score.
+Fabulous Disaster seems almost like a direct follow-up to Pleasures Of The Flesh although it is somewhat more crunchy and dry in the sound department.
+Musically this album was quite typical for Exodus at this point, without any great surprises or innovations.
+The Last Act Of Defiance and Open Season in particular are some good fast thrashers while the long and crushing Like Father, Like Son could well be the most impressive piece on the whole thing.
+Of the two cover songs, Low Rider sounds plain goofy whereas Overdose is nothing more than a faithful re-rendition of the original.
+In any case, their inclusion on this album was a fairly odd choice.
+In the end, Fabulous Disaster may not be as vivid and memorable as Pleasures Of The Flesh but its general crunchiness sort of compensates for that.

 EXODUS - Impact Is Imminent